shopware5/devdocs/source/designers-guide/css-and-js-files-usage/index.md

                 └── example.js
 ```

 As the second step you will have to define the CSS or JavaScript files you would like to use inside your custom theme.
-This can be done by adding an array to your `Theme.php` file that contains the specific file paths, as the following examples show:
+This can be done by adding an array to your `Theme.php` file that contains the specific file paths, as the following examples shows:

 #### Add CSS files: ####
 ```